Skip to main content

 What’s the best flat top grill for beginners?

 For beginners, the Blackstone 28-inch 1517 is the ideal starting point.
 It’s affordable, straightforward to set up, has two heat zones for basic temperature control, and the rear grease management system makes cleanup intuitive.
 The large community of Blackstone users also means there’s an enormous amount of beginner-friendly tips, recipes, and troubleshooting content available online.
-Once you’ve seasoned it properly and cooked a few sessions, flat top cooking becomes second nature.
 See our flat top griddle grill guide for first-time setup tips.

 How do you season a flat top grill for the first time?